 • Pain in the ball of the foot that worsens when walking barefoot or on hard surfaces

-• Shooting pain or tingling sensation in the toes Like plantar fasciitis, metatarsalgia can be brought on by a variety of factors.
+Like plantar fasciitis, metatarsalgia can be brought on by a variety of factors.
 Shoes that don’t fit properly, high impact exercise, excess weight, natural loss of padding in the foot as a person ages, and high arches are typical contributors.
 Stress fractures, or tiny breaks in the toe bones or metatarsals, can also contribute to the problem.
-“We can see metatarsalgia in runners and athletes when they make a change in their shoes or their running surface, or they alter their activity in some way and get stress fractures,” says Dr. Marsh.
+“We can see some foot pain in runners and athletes when they make a change in their shoes or their running surface; this may represent a stress fracture,” says Dr. Bohay.

 Your doctor is the best person to diagnose both metatarsalgia and stress fractures and, based on the cause of the problem, can prescribe treatment that best fits your situation.
 Fortunately, you can take steps to prevent these conditions: